Guides

-Resellers and MSPs often market and sell cellular IoT connectivity like it’s any other connectivity service.
+It's easy to market cellular IoT connectivity like it’s any other connectivity service.

-But it’s a common trap (especially for a technically-minded industry) that turns cellular IoT into just another commodity instead of a strategic solution that’s as versatile as the applications it powers.
+But it’s a common trap (especially for a technically minded industry) that turns cellular IoT into just another commodity.

 The opportunity: Many businesses still rely on aging networks that can’t keep up with modern IoT demands.
 Cellular IoT provides a seamless upgrade path, strengthening solution performance without major infrastructure changes.